MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M04_L07_Controlling_Deployments_using_Release_Gates.md

 2. Click **New Pipeline**.
 3. From the **Select a template** window, **choose** **Azure App Service Deployment** (Deploy your application to Azure App Service.
 Choose from Web App on Windows, Linux, containers, Function Apps, or WebJobs) under the **Featured** list of templates.
 4. Click **Apply**.
-5. From the **Stage** window appearing, update the default "Stage 1" Stage Name to **Canary**.
+5. From the **Stage** window appearing, update the default "Stage 1" Stage Name to **DevTest**.
 Close the popup window by using the **X** button.
-You are now in the graphical editor of the Release Pipeline, showing the Canary Stage.
+You are now in the graphical editor of the Release Pipeline, showing the DevTest Stage.
 6. On the top of the page, rename the current pipeline from **New release pipeline** to **eshoponweb-cd**.
-7. Hover the mouse over the Canary Stage, and click the **Clone** button, to copy the Canary Stage to an additional Stage.
+7. Hover the mouse over the DevTest Stage, and click the **Clone** button, to copy the DevTest Stage to an additional Stage.
 Name this Stage **Production**.

-    > **Note**: The pipeline now contains two stages named **Canary** and **Production**.
+    > **Note**: The pipeline now contains two stages named **DevTest** and **Production**.

 8. On the **Pipeline** tab, select the **Add an Artifact** rectangle, and select the **eshoponweb-ci** in the **Source (build pipeline)** field.
 Click **Add** to confirm the selection of the artifact.
 9. From the **Artifacts** rectangle, notice the **Continuous deployment trigger** (lightning bolt).
 Click it to open the **Continuous deployment trigger** settings.
 Click **Disabled** to toggle the switch and enable it.
 Leave all other settings at default and close the **Continuous deployment trigger** pane, by clicking the **x** mark in its upper right corner.
-10. Within the **Canary Environments** stage, click the **1 job, 2 tasks** label and review the tasks within this stage.
+10. Within the **DevTest Environments** stage, click the **1 job, 2 tasks** label and review the tasks within this stage.

-    > **Note**: The canary environment has 1 task which, respectively, publishes the artifact package to Azure Web App.
+    > **Note**: The DevTest environment has 1 task which, respectively, publishes the artifact package to Azure Web App.

-11. On the **All pipelines > eshoponweb-cd** pane, ensure that the **Canary** stage is selected.
+11. On the **All pipelines > eshoponweb-cd** pane, ensure that the **DevTest** stage is selected.
 In the **Azure subscription** dropdown list, select your Azure subscription and click **Authorize**.
 If prompted, authenticate by using the user account with the Owner role in the Azure subscription.
 12. Confirm the App Type is set to "Web App on Windows".
-Next, in the **App Service name** dropdown list, select the name of the **Canary** web app.
+Next, in the **App Service name** dropdown list, select the name of the **DevTest** web app.
 13. Select the Task **Deploy Azure App Service**.
 In the **Package or Folder** field, update the default value of "$(System.DefaultWorkingDirectory)/\*\*/\*.zip" to "$(System.DefaultWorkingDirectory)/\*\*/Web.zip"

     > notice an exclamation mark next to the Tasks tab.
 This is expected, as we need to configure the settings for the Production Stage.

 14. On the **All pipelines > eshoponweb-cd** pane, navigate to the **Pipeline** tab, and this time, within the **Production** Stage, click the **1 job, 2 tasks** label.
-Similar to the Canary stage earlier, complete the pipeline settings.
-Under the Tasks tab / Production Deployment process, in the **Azure subscription** dropdown list, select the Azure subscription you used for the **Canary Environment** stage, shown under **Available Azure Service connections**, as we already created the service connection before when authorizing the subscription use.
+Similar to the DevTest stage earlier, complete the pipeline settings.
+Under the Tasks tab / Production Deployment process, in the **Azure subscription** dropdown list, select the Azure subscription you used for the **DevTest Environment** stage, shown under **Available Azure Service connections**, as we already created the service connection before when authorizing the subscription use.
 15. In the **App Service name** dropdown list, select the name of the **Prod** web app.
 16. Select the Task **Deploy Azure App Service**.
 In the **Package or Folder** field, update the default value of "$(System.DefaultWorkingDirectory)/\*\*/\*.zip" to "$(System.DefaultWorkingDirectory)/\*\*/Web.zip"
 17. On the **All pipelines > eshoponweb-cd** pane, click **Save** and, in the **Save** dialog box, click **OK**.